NeonPhoenix/Project365/README.md

 - [ ] Port scanner
 	- Enter an IP address and a port range where the program will then attempt to find open ports on the given computer by connecting to each of them.
 On any successful connections mark the port as open.
 - [ ] Country from IP Lookup
 	- Enter an IP address and find the country that IP is registered in.
-Optional: Find the Ip automatically.
+Optional: Find the IP automatically.
-- [ ] Whois search tool
+- [ ] Who-is search tool
-	- Enter an IP or host address and have it look it up through whois and return the results to you.
+	- Enter an IP or host address and have it look it up through who-is and return the results to you.
-- [ ] Get atomic time from internet clock
+- [ ] Get atomic time from Internet clock
 	- This program will get the true atomic time from an atomic time clock on the Internet.
 Use any one of the atomic clocks returned by a simple Google search.
 - [ ] Packet sniffer
 	- A utility program that will read packets coming in and out of the machine along with related information like destination and payload size.
 - [ ] Web bot
 	- An automated program which carries out tasks on the web including checking websites, page scraping, and summarization of data or web posting.
 - [ ] Telnet Application
-	- Create an application which can telnet into servers across the internet and run basic commands.
+	- Create an application which can telnet into servers across the Internet and run basic commands.

 ## Threading
 - [ ] Create a progress bar for downloads